aliza-khan12/Code-Alpha-Task/README.md

 # Features

-Customer Account Creation: Automatically generates a unique customer ID and a sequential account number (starting from 1001) for every new user[cite: 1].
+Customer Account Creation: Automatically generates a unique customer ID and a sequential account number (starting from 1001) for every new user.
-Deposit System : Allows users to deposit positive amounts into their specified bank accounts with instant balance updates[cite: 1].
+Deposit System : Allows users to deposit positive amounts into their specified bank accounts with instant balance updates.
-Withdrawal System : Validates withdrawal requests to ensure sufficient funds and positive amounts before updating the account balance[cite: 1].
+Withdrawal System : Validates withdrawal requests to ensure sufficient funds and positive amounts before updating the account balance.
-Fund Transfers : Facilitates secure money transfers between two different accounts, automatically logging transfer-in and transfer-out transactions[cite: 1].
+Fund Transfers : Facilitates secure money transfers between two different accounts, automatically logging transfer-in and transfer-out transactions.
-Transaction History Tracking : Keeps a detailed ledger of recent transactions (deposits, withdrawals, and transfers) with timestamps or balance states[cite: 1].
+Transaction History Tracking : Keeps a detailed ledger of recent transactions (deposits, withdrawals, and transfers) with timestamps or balance states.
-Interactive Console Menu: Provides an easy-to-navigate user interface to perform all banking operations seamlessly[cite: 1].
+Interactive Console Menu: Provides an easy-to-navigate user interface to perform all banking operations seamlessly.

 ---